reail-iitd/tango/README.md

 (commonsense_tool) $ pip3 install -r requirements.txt
 ```

 We used a system with 32gb RAM CPU and 8GB graphics RAM to run our simulator.
 The models were trained using the same system.
-The simulator and training pipeline has been tested on MacOS and Ubuntu 16.04.
+The simulator and training pipeline has been tested on Windows, MacOS and Ubuntu 16.04.

 ## Directory Structure
 | Folder/File                       | Utility